 Performance Improvement Plan: Contents and a Sample Form

-For those of you who believe that the staff person who needs a formal Performance Improvement Plan (PIP) will never succeed in your organization, here is a success story.
+If you believe that the employee who needs a formal Performance Improvement Plan (PIP) will never succeed in your organization, this story is for you.

-The manager was given a strong, supportive environment in which his supervisor's expectations for his success were a key factor.
-And guess what?
 He succeeded beyond their wildest dreams.
-All he had needed was serious direction about what he needed to do to succeed.
+All he needed was serious direction about what he needed to do to succeed.

-With the specific direction as laid out formally in the PIP, he had gathered his whole team, four supervisors and several members of his support staff, and shared the PIP with its eleven key goals.
+Armed with the specific direction laid out formally in the PIP, he gathered his whole team, four supervisors and several members of his support staff, and shared the PIP with its eleven key goals.
 He asked for their help in reaching the goals so that he (and they) could succeed in the eyes of his boss.
 They did.

-So, watching this process play out made everyone involved believers in the power of a well-planned, measurable PIP that is reinforced by positive and expressed measurable support and encouragement.
+So, watching this process play out made believers of everyone involved in the power of a well-planned, measurable PIP characterized by positive reinforcement and expressed support and encouragement.

 Performance Management: Performance Improvement Plan

-The Performance Improvement Plan (PIP) is designed to facilitate constructive discussion between a staff member and his or her supervisor and to clarify the exact work performance they must improve.
+The Performance Improvement Plan (PIP) is designed to facilitate constructive discussion between a staff member and his or her supervisor and to clarify the exact work performance requiring improvement.

 The PIP differs from the Performance Development Planning (PDP) process in the amount and quantity of the detail.
 Assuming an employee is already participating in the company-wide PDP process, the format and the expectation of the PIP should enable the manager and staff member to communicate with a higher degree of clarity about specific expectations.

-In general, people who are performing their jobs effectively, and meeting the expectations of the PDP process, will not need to participate in a PIP.
-It is the rare, underperforming employee, whose performance the manager believes can improve with assistance, who is the normal participant in the PIP.
+In general, people who are performing their jobs effectively and meeting the expectations of the PDP process, will not need to participate in a PIP.
+It is the rare, under-performing employee, the one whose performance the manager believes can improve with assistance, who is the typical participant in the PIP.

 In all cases, it is recommended that the manager's manager and the Human Resources department review the plan.
-This will ensure that employees experience consistent and fair treatment across the departments and across the company.
+This will ensure that employees experience consistent, fair treatment across the departments and across the company.

-The manager will monitor and provide feedback to the employee regarding his or her performance on the PIP and may take additional disciplinary action, if warranted, through the organization's Progressive Discipline Process, if necessary.
+The manager monitors and provides feedback to the employee regarding his or her performance on the PIP and may take additional disciplinary action, if warranted, through the organization's Progressive Discipline Process, if necessary.